friendly-bits/shell-scheduler/EXAMPLE-HAGEZI-FETCH.md

 	printf 'scheduler error: %s\n' "${@}" >&2
 }

 # Scheduler completion callback - SCHED_FINALIZE_CB
 #
-# wget PIDs are discovered via `pgrep -P` and signalled directly,
-#   since sending the kill signal to the shell process which invoked wget
-#   would only orphan the wget process rather than killing it.
-#
 # NOTE: The scheduler (including this callback) runs in a background child process.
 #   Collected statuses are visible here but not in the scope of the main process.